-Mode Switch Position CPU Action RUN (Run Program) CPU is forced into the RUN mode if no errors are encountered.
+Mode Switch Position CPU Action CPU is forced into the RUN mode if no errors are encountered.
 No changes are allowed by the attached programming/monitoring device.
-TERM (Terminal) RUN, PROGRAM and the TEST modes are available.
+RUN, PROGRAM and the TEST modes are available.
 Mode and program changes are allowed by the programming/monitoring device.
-STOP (D2-250-1, D2-260 and D2-262 only Stop Program) CPU is forced into the STOP mode.
+CPU is forced into the STOP mode.
 No changes are allowed by the programming/monitoring device.